 So that’s the bad news.

-The good news is that there is a simple three-step process you can follow to dramatically increase the odds your retrospectives will lead to true improvements.
+The good news is that you can follow a simple three-step process to dramatically increase the odds your retrospectives will lead to genuine improvements.

 And here it is:

-In this chapter, we’re going to dive into each one of the Choose-Create-Discuss steps in detail, so that in your next retrospective you have a framework for ensuring your team actually follows-up on Action Items.
+In this chapter, we’ll dive into the Choose-Create-Discuss steps in detail so that you have a framework for ensuring your team follows up on Action Items in your next retrospective.